desaxxx/DMentions/README.md

 - Chinese (Simplified)

 > [!NOTE]
-> You can create your own language in `DMentions/lang/` folder.
+> You can create your own language file in `DMentions/lang/` folder.
 You can also share it with me!

 ## Features
 - **Toggle System**: Enable or disable mentions quickly.